 Why Christmas is the season to be jolly and melancholy (and why that’s okay)

-This, clearly, has been A Difficult Christmas™ for everyone.
-But even in a normal year, it’s a time that finds me at my most reflective and nostalgic, in ways both good and bad.
+Christmas.
+It’s the most wonderful time of the year.
+With the kids jingle belling, and everyone yelling, and whatnot.
+But it’s also the time of year that finds me at my most reflective and nostalgic, in ways both good and bad.
 Because if the season has any genuine magic, then it’s surely tied up with the excitement and wonder we experienced as children.
 And trying to recapture that magic as an adult is a fairly hopeless cause, leading to an inevitable sense of anti-climax.
 We are literally being haunted by the ghosts of Christmas past.

-Maybe that’s okay, though.
-Maybe that’s the way it’s supposed to be.
-After all, from Charles Dickens to MR James, ghosts are an essential part of Christmas, too.
-And there’s a reason for that: it’s because Christmas is the festival that takes place in the dark.
+Me neither.
+But there’s another reason that Christmas is intrinsically melancholic, and that’s because it’s the festival that takes place in the dark.
 (Indeed, that’s pretty much the reason for its existence.)
 If Easter conjures an image of spring meadows full of hopping bunnies and daffodils bursting into bloom, then the spirit of Christmas lies somewhere deep in a European forest, under a carpet of snow in the dead of night.

-Last year, I interviewed A-ha’s Magne Furuholmen about his Christmas album, White Xmas Lies.
+A few years ago, I interviewed A-ha’s Magne Furuholmen about his Christmas album, White Xmas Lies.
 With songs such as A Wintry Silence and ’Tis the Season to be Melancholy, it is exactly the Christmas record you would expect from one third of Norway’s premier purveyors of swooning, windswept pop desolation.

 “I wasn’t trying to make a suicide manual for Christmas,” Furuholmen told me.
 “But for a lot of people, Christmas is about summing up the year, for good and bad.
 It can be easy to feel excluded from this communal celebration, so I wanted to make a Christmas record people could relate to, whether they were having a good time or not.”